TxBillbr/octodash-hyperpixel-fix/README.md

 # HyperPixel 4.0 on Raspberry Pi 4B
 Getting the Pimoroni HyperPixel 4.0 setup correctly and operational on a Raspberry Pi 4B turned out to be a voyage of discovery.
 I have captured the results here for myself and others.
-I have captured my config.txt (Raspian Buster) in the repo.
+I have included my working config.txt (Raspian Buster) in the repo.

 ## Getting Ready
 It is important to understand that Pimoroni uses *ALL* of the GPIO pins on the pi.